NYSBA Member: $150

 Avoiding Contract Drafting Landmines

 The law of contracts is teeming with traps for the unwary and common drafting mistakes expose clients to untold, unnecessary risk.
 This intense, comprehensive seminar will guide practitioners through a multitude of typical contract provisions while instructing how to navigate around common drafting landmines.
+Program speaker Timothy Murray is a frequent lecturer on this topic and is a contributing author to the popular legal treatise Corbin on Contracts.

 Sponsored by the Business Law Section and the Committee on Continuing Legal Education.